PKU-YuanGroup/MagicTime/README.md

 ### Gradio Web UI

 Highly recommend trying out our web demo by the following command, which incorporates all features currently supported by MagicTime.
-We also provide [online demo](https://huggingface.co/spaces/BestWishYsh/MagicTime?logs=build) in Huggingface Spaces.
+We also provide [online demo](https://huggingface.co/spaces/BestWishYsh/MagicTime?logs=build) in Hugging Face Spaces.

 ```bash
 python app.py